Blind Date (American TV series): Syndication

 Blind Date was aired on TNN (The National Network, later Spike TV, now The Paramount Network) from 2001 to 2003.
-Also, Spike TV picked up the show after re-launch the new channel name, the show re-aired from 2003 to 2005.
+Also, Spike TV picked up the show after re-launching the new channel name, the show re-aired from 2003 to 2005.
 Blind Date re-aired on Fox Reality Channel from 2005 to 2010.

 Some Blind Date episodes are available on Nosey.com but only a fraction of the over 1450 episodes that were produced.